rakons/fw-nrfconnect-nrf/doc/nrf/libraries/others/event_manager_proxy.rst

 Passing the event from remote core
 ==================================

-After the remote and local core started the Event Manager proxy by the calling of the :c:func:`event_manager_proxy_start` function, every incomming data is treated as a single event.
+After the remote and local core started the Event Manager proxy by the calling of the :c:func:`event_manager_proxy_start` function, every incoming data is treated as a single event.
 New event is allocated by the usage of :c:func:`event_manager_alloc` function and the it is just submitted to the event queue by the :c:func:`_event_submit`.
 Since that very moment the event is treated the same like any locally generated event.